Eating Well On $1 A Day: Day 1 – What I Bought

 I woke up this morning and knew I needed to go out and do some shopping if I was going to eat anything today.
 I had $31 in my pocket and some coupons I had gathered, and I was on my way.

 My first purchase was Scrubbing Bubbles Extend-A-Clean bathroom cleaner and refill.
 While this may at first appear to be a strange purchase when I have only $31 for the month, I did it because it was a money maker.
 The Scrubbing Bubbles Extend A Cleaner bathroom cleaner was on sale for $6.99 and there was a $5.00 off 1 coupon for Scrubbing Bubbles Power Sprayer Starter from 4/11 SmartSource Sunday newspaper insert which I had.
 I also used a Free Scrubbing Bubbles Extend-a-clean refill, when you buy starter coupon (go to the bottom of the page and the deal will scroll by) which made the refill free.
-With tax, I ended up paying $2.96 out of the $31.00, but I received a $3.00 catalina (the coupons that come out with your receipt) and two $1.00 catalinas (I should have only gotten one, but I think what happened was that the cashier needed to check the price of the refill to make it free and instead of looking, she scanned it again triggering a second $1.00 catalina).
+With tax, I ended up paying $2.96 out of the $31.00, but I received a $3.00 Catalina (the coupons that come out with your receipt) and two $1.00 Catalinas (I should have only gotten one, but I think what happened was that the cashier needed to check the price of the refill to make it free and instead of looking, she scanned it again triggering a second $1.00 Catalina).
 So after spending $2.96, I had $5.00 in coupons to spend:

-This is part of a month long challenge to eat well while spending an average of only $1 a day on food.
+This is part of a month-long challenge to eat well while spending an average of only $1 a day on food.
 You can find the beginning and the rules of this challenge here

-I then headed back into the store to see if they had Philadelphia Cream Cheese Minis and if the Blinkie coupon dispenser was still there.
+I then headed back to the store to see if they had Philadelphia Cream Cheese Minis and if the Blinkie coupon dispenser was still there.
 Luckily it was and I grabbed 19 of the Philadelphia Cream Cheese since they didn’t have twenty:

 The Blinkie coupon actually makes the Philadelphia Cream Cheese minis a $0.06 money maker for each one you buy since it is for $0.55 cents off and with the current promotion, each one is $0.49 if you buy in groups of five.
 Since I needed another item to make 20 items for the promotion to work, I got some Knudsen Light Sour Cream (it was $0.99 and there was a Blinkie Coupon for $0.60 off 1 making it $0.39):